exercism/elixir-analyzer/docs/step-04/step-04.md

      exercise_test_module: ElixirAnalyzer.ExerciseTest.Example
    ```

 3. Use the `test_exercise_analysis` macro to define test cases.
-It expects a test name, assertions about the analysis result status/comments, and a code snippet or list of code snippets in the `do` block.
+It expects a test name, assertions about the analysis result comments, and a code snippet or list of code snippets in the `do` block.
 Refer to the macro's documentation for more details.

    ```elixir
    # 04-example-analysis-test.exs